jjrreett/subleq2/README.md

 TODO

 ### Flight Simulator
 I was thinking it would be cool to hook this up to KSP.
 That would be cool because it get me a GUI, but comes with a bit of overhead?
-It might not be as hard as I think, but I am causous.
+It might not be as hard as I think, if I can get KSP to interact with the computer as a usb device and get sensor data in a similar way.
+But it also might be a ton of work.

 I could build a sim with matlab/simulink/simscape.
 But that is decidedly closed source.

 I could do it in a game engine, but I don't want to learn one unless its easy.

 I could write a simulator manually, but I want a GUI and I want to actually finish this project

 ### Code
 I have to build a RTOS that can compile to a custom architecture.
-I have chosen to write my owen assembly language. compiler/contains the start to that.
+I have chosen to write my owen assembly language. compiler/ contains the start to that.

 This is a python module that can tokenize the input stream, ./program.subleq for now.
 Then parse that token stack into an ast.
 Then render the ast to machine code.

 Then I either write the os in the assembly language (adding some higher level features along the way), or build a language on top of the assembly.

-Ahhhhh lots of work.
+AAAAAh lots of work.